joeld42/tk_objfile/README.md

 Examples:
 ---

 example_bbox.cpp - Prints the bounding box for an obj file.
+This is a good starting point to see how to use it.

 objviewer - Object viewer using IMGUI/glfw.
 This is a pretty craptastic viewer, it needs a lot of work, but it's a start.
 Handles multiple